This information is also available as a printable PDF

 Additional recover at work support

-The State Insurance Regulatory Authority (SIRA) provides and funds a number of vocational rehabilitation programs to help employers support their workers to recover at/return to work or where necessary, obtain a new job.
+The State Insurance Regulatory Authority (SIRA) provides and funds a number of vocational rehabilitation programs to help employers support their workers to recover at work or, where necessary, obtain a new job.

 The programs address barriers and risks to recovery at work such as: